 PROGRAM INFORMATION

-Music Faculty, Alumni, and Students

-Perhaps the most compelling reason to study music at the University of South Florida is the opportunity to work with our superb music faculty.
-These gifted, dedicated artists/scholars are among the preeminent leaders in their fields and have been carefully chosen for their professional training, excellence in musical performance and research, and pedagogical expertise.
-They are featured on many professional recordings and appear in prestigious concert venues around the world.
-Their compositions are premiered globally.
-Their scholarship is published in the leading research journals, books, and monographs in their disciplines.
-The School of Music also invites guest composers, conductors, and performing musicians to enhance its performances and to provide master classes, symposia, and clinics for students and the public.
-Many USF music alumni are currently performers in a variety of concert settings and successful teachers in public schools, colleges, and universities around the country.
-The School of Music at USF offers the student the opportunity to study with distinguished faculty and to be in the company of other superior music students for an exciting and exacting period of study.

-Master of Arts Program Description

-Graduate education in music education at the University of South Florida is focused on research.
-The Master of Arts degree in music education empowers students to become thoughtful consumers of research in music education.
+The MA degree at USF is intended for the currently practicing music educator who wishes to increase their understanding of informal learning and learner-centered pedagogies.Graduate education in music education at the University of South Florida is focused on research.
+The Master of Arts This degree program in music education also empowers students to become action researchers and thoughtful consumers of research in music education.
 This program captures a balanced array of courses in music education, research techniques, music theory/history/literature, and electives in music.
 It concludes with a comprehensive examination.
 Variability of the program depends on individual interests and needs.
 Many of the offerings for the Master of Arts degree in music education are offered via the internet in a distance learning format.
 It is possible to complete the entire degree through distance learning.
 Details on distance learning coursework are available at:

 http://musiceducation.arts.usf.edu